kevinakey/xm-labs-control-m-9/Control-M v9.md

 **To install the integration service:**

-1. Copy all of the contents of the \components\integration-agent\ folder from the extracted integration archive to the <IAHOME> folder.
+1. Copy all of the contents of the /components/integration-agent/ folder from the extracted integration archive to the <IAHOME> folder.

-2. Open the IAConfig.xml file found in <IAHOME>\conf and add the following line to the “service-configs” section: <path>controlm20/controlm.xml</path>
+2. Open the IAConfig.xml file found in <IAHOME>/conf and add the following line to the “service-configs” section: <path>controlm20/controlm.xml</path>

-3. Open the controlm-config.js file (now located in <IAHOME>\integrationservices\controlm20\ folder, and set the values for the following variables:
+3. Open the controlm-config.js file (now located in <IAHOME>/integrationservices/controlm20/ folder, and set the values for the following variables:
    * **CONTROL_M_USER:** The user name to be used for the BMC Control-M API Server; default value is "username".
    * **CONTROL_M_HOST_NAME:** Hostname of the BMC Control-M API Server; default value is "localhost".
    * **CONTROLM_PASSWORD_FILE:** Location of the password file for the API user; default value is "conf/bmccontrolm.pwd".